10 No-Equipment Workouts for Women on the Go

 If you’re one of the many women who is juggling some combination of work, school, children, family, relationships, and more, all while trying to keep yourself fit and healthy, then these workouts are perfect for you.
 Save and refer to this article any time you need quick exercise on the go.

 The best way to make this workout work for you is to do it at least once every day consistently.
-Fit it in when you can, or find a time every day to make it part of your routine.
+Fit it into your morning routine, or find a time every day that works for you, and watch out for common mistakes that might undermine your fitness goals.
 This workout is a great way to start or end your day, or to combat that lazy afternoon feeling instead of a nap.

 Found this post helpful?